Taddeo Rusoke

 trable National Park, SW Uganda.

-MSc Supervision to completion 2015 to 2025 at Nkumba University
+MSc Supervision from 2015 to 2025 at Nkumba University

 7. Mirembe V. Perceived effectiveness of electric fences in mitigating human-elephant conflicts in